 Get clear on your incentive and don’t let others tell you what incentives you should have to take certain actions.
 And remember to constantly educate yourself.

-Practical Tips on How to Treat Your Blog as a Business
+Practical Tips on How to Treat Your Blog Like a Business

 1- Awareness that you are in business, and that it depends solely on you, not outside factors, but all resources and power and energy that you posses on the inside, to make things happen.
 I love Christine Kane’s Laws of Awareness if you need a healthy nudge.